Course Details

 Expectations of Participants

-With or without reasonable accommodations, walk for hours at a time in warm weather, climb stairs and stand for prolonged periods.
+With or without reasonable accommodations, walk for hours in warm weather, climb stairs, and stand for prolonged periods.
 Time sitting and walking will vary a great deal depending on the schedule.
 Some days will involve much walking, others not much at all.
 Activities include visits to museums and cultural sites.

 The program cannot guarantee accommodation for students with medication that needs to be refrigerated.
-Electricity blackouts in Senegal occur from time to time, and there is significant bus travel in hot remote places.
+Electricity blackouts in Senegal occur occasionally, and there is significant bus travel in hot remote places.
 All lodgings sites have kitchens with refrigeration, but not in individual rooms.

 Students must work with the WWU Disability Access Center, Wilson Library 170, (360) 650-3083, drs@wwu.edu.
 For service eligibility, a complete diagnostic description from a qualified professional is required.
 Specific accommodations or services are determined on an individual basis and are modified to meet the unique needs of the student and their academic experience.
 Accommodation policies and procedures are highly individualized and centered on self-advocacy, realistic self-appraisal, and student growth.
 Each quarter, students need to activate their approved accommodations for each class.
 Students choose which of their approved accommodations they want to activate for each class.